 Anna McMichael: “It’s gonna give us better outcomes and results if we engage third-party companies with development, because the call here is to grow your brand.”

 Dean Valentine: “If you really try to build a brand, you need to own your technology in the end.
 If you’re looking for long-term brand building, you need to stand out in this vast sea of content that’s pouring out on people’s devices every day.
 Unless you are one, you really need a company that knows how to build a brand.”

 2. Promotion tactics for such channels

 There’s just no universal solution to promote VOD channels at this point.
 The range of content, target audiences, platform specificities, and the variety of marketing actions one can implement are just too much to analyze and apply a correct strategy right from the start.

 Dean Valentine: “We do infinite marketing on infinite platforms.
-We’re doing some promotions with Roku.
+We’re doing some promotions with the most popular CTV platform in the USA.
 Cross-promotion with some content owners, we are about to start doing promotional work with influencers.
-As for the Roku self-serve, we see an uptake in viewers, so it’s effective.
+As for the the most popular CTV platform in the USA self-serve, we see an uptake in viewers, so it’s effective.
 But social media is not right for the kids’ business.”

 There are also helpful tips on how to increase the install growth and keep your users engaged.

 Aaron Bendish: “In our case, install needs to be balanced with user retention.
 Continually having new content, it’s interesting to users.
 Branding is a part of install growth, and it requires marketing efforts.
 There’s also an element of gaining momentum that causes your app to be placed higher in search results.
 And geo-based focus – different user locations have different values to you on an advertising level.”